AdobeDocs/analytics.en/help/analyze/reports-analytics/dashboard.md

 ## Co-brand a dashboard {#task_603BDE7700B945699AF5514C2DEB81F7}

-Steps that describe how to upload an image to display in a dashboard.
+To upload an image to display in a dashboard:

 <!--